rickmurdock/notes/ReactJS/ReactJSIntroduction.md

     logo.svg
 ```

-> It is important to note that when the create-react-app command runs, the name given to the folder is also used as the name property for your project in the newly created package.json.
+> It is important to note that when the `create-react-app` command runs, the name given to the folder is also used as the `name` property for your project in the newly created `package.json`.

 ### Development Server